Ryan Murphy (swimmer): Personal life

-Murphy began dating Bridget Konttinen who he met in college, in 2016.
+Murphy began dating Bridget Konttinen whom he met in college, in 2016.
 The couple announced their engagement on May 15, 2022.

 In an interview with Melvin Stewart of SwimSwam in 2021, Murphy shared that he is approximately 95% Irish by ancestry; his mother is of full Irish descent and his father is approximately 90% Irish by ancestry.
 Murphy was raised in a strong Catholic family and remains committed to his faith, stating, "I’m a firm believer in God.
 My faith is important to me.
 There are, however, times when I rely on him more than others.
 Overall, I am private in my spirituality."